MarneeDear/FAPRS/blog/applied-fsharp-challenge.md

                         | WIDE22    -> WIDE22.ToString()
 ```

-The PATH part used to have a number of types, but those were mode obsolete and the recommend PATH is to only use one of the `WIDEnN` options.
+The PATH part used to have a number of types, but those were made obsolete and the recommend PATH is to only use one of the `WIDEnN` options.
 That is how I modeled it here, while also allowing for the possibility of supporting other PATH types.

 #### MESSAGE

-The `MESSAGE` is also known at the `payload`.
+The `MESSAGE` is also known as the `payload`.
 This is the data you want to transmit `and the fun part`.

 The `MESSAGE` is also where it starts to get more complicated.
 As `APRS` started as a position reporting system, APRS specifies a number of standard message formats for identifying a station's position, but also provides for user-defined messages, weather reports, telemetry, and plain old messages (as if you were tweeting).

 FAPRS supports a number of message formats.
-I will describe three of them
+I will cover some of them, here.

 ### APRS data formats